armanabkar/sapper-blog/src/routes/blog/posts/a-crash-course-in-compilers.md

 ---
-title: A crash course in compilers
+title: A Crash Course in Compilers
 date: "2021-02-05T08:38:00.000Z"
 ---